 - Insert The Cutting Bit Of Mechanical Drill Into Your Pipeline

-A mechanical drill comes with a metal cable that you can feed into your septic tank pipelines.
+A mechanical drill has a metal cable to feed into your septic tank pipelines.
 The metal cable of the auger has a moving bit that can clear septic tank blockages and clogs inside the pipe.
 Feed the rotating blade of your mechanical drill inside the clogged pipe and push it about 1-3 feet.

 You can easily find a mechanical drill from a nearby hardware store.
-You may ask the store owner to rent the drill out to you without paying the full payment of buying the equipment outright yourself.
+You may ask the store owner to rent the drill out to you without paying the full price of buying the equipment outright.

 - Wear Work Gloves & Safety Glasses